Yohimar Side Effects

 Generic Name: yohimbine

-Note: This page contains side effects data for the generic drug yohimbine.
-It is possible that some of the dosage forms included below may not apply to the brand name Yohimar.
+Note: This document contains side effect information about yohimbine.
+Some of the dosage forms listed on this page may not apply to the brand name Yohimar.

 Applies to yohimbine: compounding powder, oral tablet